anitacristina/reading-notes/DESIGN_WEBPAGES_CSS.md

 # Design Webpages with CSS

+In this page I discuss about Chapter 10 and 11 from the book “HTML & CSS” by Duckett

-## HTML and CSS,Chapter 10- CSS Introduction
+## CHAPTER 10- INTRODUCING CSS

-## HTML and CSS,Chapter 11- Color
+## CHAPTER 11- COLOR

 ## My Learnings from DeltaV Code 102